donalmurtagh/migrate-2-grails3/README.md

 #### Gant Scripts
 Any Gant scripts in the `scripts` directory of the Grails 2.x project will be copied to the `src/main/scripts` directory of the Grails 3.x project.
 However the contents of these scripts must be migrated from Gant to Gradle, as described in step 7 of the [plugin migration guide](https://grails.github.io/grails-doc/latest/guide/upgrading.html#upgradingPlugins).

+### Improvements
+There are a few additional migration steps that it may be possible to automate, but I need some feedback before I can implement them.
+Check the issue list and contribute feedback/code if you can.